Yinghao-Guan/Truvio/README.md

 * [OpenAlex](https://openalex.org/) for their incredible open data.
 * [Semantic Scholar](https://www.semanticscholar.org/) for the academic graph API.
 * [Google Gemini](https://deepmind.google/technologies/gemini/) for the reasoning engine.

+If you find this project interesting, please give it a ⭐️ on GitHub!
+It helps a lot.